LeeMorinUCF/fracdist/README.md

-Simple tabulation is not a feasible approach for obtaining critical values and P-values because these distributions depend on a real-valued parameter \code{b} that must be estimated.
+Simple tabulation is not a feasible approach for obtaining critical values and P-values because these distributions depend on a real-valued parameter *b* that must be estimated.
 Instead, response surface regressions are used to obtain the numerical distribution functions and combined by model averaging across values taken from a series of tables.
-As a function of the dimension of the problem, \code{q}, and a value of the fractional integration order \code{b}, this approach provides either a set of critical values or the asymptotic P-value for any value of the likelihood ratio statistic.
+As a function of the dimension of the problem, *q*, and a value of the fractional integration order *b*, this approach provides either a set of critical values or the asymptotic P-value for any value of the likelihood ratio statistic.
 The P-values and critical values are calculated by interpolating from the